 Once the bread is dry, cut each slice into cubes.
 I stack four slices at a time, trim off the crusts and cut them into 20 cubes (4 by 5).

-Add half the bread cubes and stir until the cubes are warm and coated with the butter and spices.
+Add half the bread cubes (8 cups) and turn until the cubes are warm and coated with the butter and spices.

 Repeat with the other half.